-BIOLOGY 1 Course ID: SC204SSC Grade: 10-12 Credit: 1.0 Prerequisite: Physical Science NCAA Biology is the study of living things.
-Students will study the unifying principles forms of life.
-Students learn how they can apply this knowledge to new situat This curriculum will provide students opportunities for hands-on, self-directe diverse learning styles.
-Concepts covered include laboratory techniques, bioch photosynthesis, cellular respiration, genetics, DNA, RNA, evolution and ecolo ions in and out of the classroom. d experiences while embracing hemistry, cells and cell growth, CHEMISTRY 1 Course ID: SC411SSC Grade: 10-12 Credit: 1.0 Prerequisite: Geometry NCAA
+BIOLOGY 1 Course ID: SC204SSC

+Grade: 10-12 Credit: 1.0 Prerequisite: Physical Science

+Biology is the study of living things.
+Students will study the unifying principles and concepts applicable to all forms of life.
+Students learn how they can apply this knowledge to new situations in and out of the classroom.
+This curriculum will provide students opportunities for hands-on, self-directed experiences while embracing diverse learning styles.
+Concepts covered include laboratory techniques, biochemistry, cells and cell growth, photosynthesis, cellular respiration, genetics, DNA, RNA, evolution and ecology.

+BIOLOGY 2 Course ID: SC205SSC

+Grade: 11-12 Credit: 1.0 Prerequisite: Physical Science